-As a general rule, the admission requirements for the Master of Science degree in Electrical and Computer Engineering are a minimum QPA of 3.0, two letters of recommendation, GRE General Test scores, and the TOEFL for international applicants.
+As a general rule, the admission requirements for the Master of Science degree in Electrical and Computer Engineering are a minimum QPA of 3.0, two letters of recommendation, and TOEFL, IELTS, or Duolingo scores for international applicants.
+The GRE is currently optional.